shiv07tiwari/blockchain-go/key_learnings.md

 * As blockchain is public, we dont save any sensitive data in it.
 A transaction is represented in terms of inputs and outputs.
 * UTXO Model in Transactions. (there are no accounts or wallets at the protocol layer)
 * Unspent Transaction Outputs or UTXOs serve as globally-accessible evidence that you have Bitcoin in your digital wallet.

+# Future Scope

+* Implement Proof of Concept for consensus
+* Create a distributed P2P network to understand the blockchain better
+* Implement Clean Architecture in the code